Guide

 How do I calculate the ROI for my location?

-Start with the costs: the ongoing base licence from €500/month per location (or from €649/month for KIM 3.0 at savings banks, or from €40/month for Cosmo), the one-time setup effort and the modules you choose.
+Start with the costs: the ongoing base licence from €500/month per location (or from €40/month for Cosmo), the one-time setup effort and the modules you choose.
 That sum is your investment side.

 Set against it the levers that apply in your operation: additional revenue from shorter waiting times, saved staff hours at reception, the value of 24/7 availability and the avoided effort for foreign languages.
 For a solid calculation with your actual modules and location count, we are happy to prepare an individual quote.